-Larimer County Solid Waste Infrastructure Master Plan & Design
+Larimer County Solid Waste Infrastructure Planning & Implementation

-Larimer County Solid Waste Infrastructure Master Plan & Design
+Larimer County Solid Waste Infrastructure Planning & Implementation

-Over the last 20 years, the population of Larimer County, Colorado, has grown more than 50%, accelerating waste disposal.
-Its existing landfill is reaching capacity and will close in the near future.
-Larimer County brought HDR on board to identify a forward-thinking solid waste plan and carry out permitting, design and construction of a new landfill and diversion/transfer station facility.
+Over the last 20 years, the population of Larimer County, Colorado, has increased by more than 50%, accelerating demand for waste disposal.
+With its existing landfill nearing capacity, Larimer County brought HDR on board to identify a forward-thinking solid waste plan and carry out permitting, design and construction of a new landfill and diversion/transfer station facility.

 Solid Waste Plan Based on SROI and Community Engagement

-Guided by goals of collaboration and community benefit, an engaging communications strategy empowered and involved stakeholders throughout the planning process.
-This approach during plan development offered a holistic, inclusive nature while swiftly addressing potential risks and benefits.
-Proactive outreach was essential to inform the public on plan components, associated benefits and upcoming changes.
-The strategy resulted in a comprehensive plan that reflects a partnership and commitment to keeping the community at the heart of the project.
+Guided by goals of collaboration and community benefit, the communications strategy empowered stakeholders by involving them throughout the planning process.
+Proactive outreach informed the public on plan components, associated benefits and upcoming changes.
+This approach fostered an inclusive process that quickly addressed potential risks and benefits, resulting in a comprehensive plan that keeps the community at the heart of the project.

 The solid waste plan also provided an opportunity to: